shahab0060/DevCopilot2/README.md

-🧠 DevCopilot – AI-Powered Clean Architecture Solution Generator DevCopilot is an open-source web-based tool that helps developers generate production-ready .NET Core solutions in seconds.
+🧠 DevCopilot –  Clean Architecture Solution Generator DevCopilot is an open-source web-based tool that helps developers generate production-ready .NET Core solutions in seconds.
 With support for Clean Architecture, multilingual apps, and SQL Server integration, DevCopilot reads your database schema and generates complete backend + optional frontend layers—fully structured and ready to use.

 ⚡ Used in 100+ real-world projects over the past year!